College Factual by our College Data Analytics Team

 Emerson is a medium-sized private not-for-profit college located in the city of Boston.
 This college ranks 17th out of 63 schools for overall quality in the state of Massachusetts.

-There were roughly 502 visual & performing arts students who graduated with this degree at Emerson in the most recent year we have data available.
-After graduation, visual & performing arts degree recipients generally earn around $25,588 in the first five years of their career.
+There were approximately 507 visual & performing arts students who graduated with this degree at Emerson in the most recent year we have data available.
+Soon after graduation, visual & performing arts degree recipients usually earn about $25,588 at the beginning of their careers.

 More information about a degree in visual & performing arts from Emerson College